Is Going to College still Worth It?

 About The Author

 Hello, I'm Mark Baird and I founded Hire Patriots.
 My wife and I are 'helpers.'
-We are concerned about meeting the practical needs of our US veterans veterans and their families.
+We are concerned about meeting the practical needs of our US veterans and their families.
 We began a job board for local residents to post chores that they need help with.
 It has been very successful.
 Thousands of local US Military and veterans partially or entirely support themselves from our website.
 We are looking for others near US Military bases who would also like to have a HirePatriots.com website for their location.
-We also hold welcome home parties, military marriage retreats, job fairs and create military family gardens.
+Find more information about our military programs at PatrioticHearts.org.
+And please make a contribution of any kind.
+Thank you.

 Follow me on